 The Alumni Association is governed by a board of directors, elected by you and representing the interests and needs of our members.
 Wheaton and the association depend on more than 1,100 volunteers to provide all of the outreach and opportunities described above.
 Read on to learn more about how you can support Wheaton and your alumnae/i association–and what we can offer you!

-To contact the office, please email email@example.com or call 508-286-8207
+For questions, please email email@example.com or call 508-286-8207